Tensor networks and efficient descriptions of classical data: Efficient Description of Quantum Systems and Classical Data

-If the area law holds, the mutual information between the two regions should be proportional to the size of the area of the interface between the two regions.
-For text data (1D), this would imply a MI independent of $L$, $I(\text{L}:\text{R})=\text{const}$ if both $A$ and $B$ are large enough.
-For image data (2D), for $\text{T}:\text{B}$ partitions, the size of the interface again doesn't change and we would again expect $I(\text{T}:\text{B})=\text{const}$, while for the $\text{C}:\text{S}$ partitions, the size of the interface grows with $L$, so an area law would imply $I(\text{C}:\text{S})\sim L$.
-Note that for finite systems, since MI has the value $0$ at the boundaries, a nonlinear growth of MI is expected before it reaches the area law plateau.
-In the case of volume laws, the mutual information between the two regions grows with the volume of the smaller region.
-This happens when each part of the system is correlated with every other part.
-In this case, we would observe initially (in the limit when one region is very small and the other large) in text data: $I(\text{L}:\text{R})\sim L$ and in image data: $I(\text{T}:\text{B})\sim L$ and $I(\text{C}:\text{S})\sim L^2$.
-There could be other possible scalings of MI in between these two extreme scenarios, like logarithmic scaling $I(A:B)\sim \log(L)$ or power-law scaling $I(A:B)\sim L^\alpha$ for $0<\alpha<1$.
+If the area law holds, the mutual information between two regions should be proportional to the interface area between them.
+For one-dimensional text data, this implies a constant MI, $I(\text{L}:\text{R}) = \text{constant}$, provided $A$ and $B$ are sufficiently large.
+For two-dimensional image data, $I(\text{T}:\text{B})$ should remain constant for top-bottom partitions, while for center-surroundings partitions, the interface area increases linearly with $L$, suggesting $I(\text{C}:\text{S}) \sim L$.
+In finite systems, MI is expected to grow non-linearly before stabilizing at the area law plateau, as MI is zero at the boundaries.
+In the case of volume laws, the MI between the two regions grows with the volume of the smaller region.
+This occurs, e.g., when each part of the system is correlated with every other part.
+Initially, for one region very small and the other large, this yields $I(\text{L}:\text{R}) \sim L$, and for image data, $I(\text{T}:\text{B}) \sim L$ and $I(\text{C}:\text{S}) \sim L^2$.
+Intermediate MI scaling behaviors, such as logarithmic $I(A:B) \sim \log(L)$ or power-law $I(A:B) \sim L^\alpha$ for $0 < \alpha < 1$, are also possible.